-It’s also important to note that crypto assets may not be the right choice for some investors and it’s important to speak with a financial advisor before investing in them.
-For instance, crypto assets tend to be more volatile than conventional assets (including stocks or gold), which means that there’s an elevated risk with holding them in the short-term.
+It’s also important to note that crypto-assets may not be the right choice for some investors and it’s important to speak with a financial advisor before investing in them.
+For instance, crypto-assets tend to be more volatile than conventional assets (including stocks or gold), which means that there’s an elevated risk of withholding them in the short term.

 The Bottom Line

 The Federal Reserve’s move to adopt a flexible average inflation targeting policy could open the door to higher than two percent inflation in the future.
 With conventional financial assets trading at lofty valuations, many investors are turning to crypto assets as a potential inflation hedge in the future amid record fiscal spending and Fed balance sheets.